Panos-Stergioulas-Mpolis/Pathfinding-visualization/README.md

 # Pathfinding-Visualization

-This is a visualization project in a grid environment where you can draw obstacles and try different algorithms to find the path from the origin to a goal.
+This is a project for visualizing algorithms in a grid environment.
+You can draw obstacles and find the path from the origin to a goal.